 Disabled Facilities Grants (DFG)

-Southend-on-Sea Borough Council tries to make sure that as many people as possible receive support to help them do things themselves.
+Southend-on-Sea City Council tries to make sure that as many people as possible receive support to help them do things themselves.
 A disabled facilities grant can help towards the cost of changing your home so that you can live safely and do things for yourself.

 Am I Eligible?

 A Disabled Facilities Grant (DFG) can only be given to disabled people for works that help them do things better.
 Many people are disabled and you might be one of them.